kohjx/ctf101-web/lessonplan.md

 #### Practical 1: Hidden

 Can you see the hidden flag at once?
-If you have try to highlight the page, you should see a "Click me to get flag!" link.
+If you have try highlighting the page, you should see a "Click me to get flag!" link.
 This is reflected in the following line of the source code:

 ```
 <p><a href="hiddenflag.php"><font color="black">Click me to get flag!</font></a></p>